zzq1015/youtube-accel/README.md

 # youtube-accel (YouTube Acceleration)

-No more buffering or pixelated videos when watching YouTube!!!
+No more buffering or pixelated videos when watching YouTube!

 As of late 2023, YouTube has become the de-facto library of human knowledge.
 Its operating company, Google, [has YouTube servers all around the globe](https://www.google.com/get/videoqualityreport/#how_video_gets_to_you), while [peering with every major ISP](https://peering.google.com/).
 Therefore, in theory, you should be able to watch YouTube videos smoothly without any buffering.